Beyond the Black Rainbow: Development

 As a child, Cosmatos frequented a video store named Video Attic.
 During these trips he would browse the horror film section looking at the boxes although he was not allowed to watch such films.
 During such times he would instead imagine what the film was.
 He would later reflect upon this experience when making Black Rainbow where one of his goals was "to create a film that is a sort of imagining of an old film that doesn't exist."
-The year 1983 was chosen for the story as it's the first year he went to Video Attic.
-Additionally he thought the idea of setting such a film one year before 1984 was funny.
+The year 1983 was chosen for the story as it was the first year he went to Video Attic.
+Additionally, he thought the idea of setting such a film one year before 1984 was funny.
 The film's genesis was an overlap between two projects Cosmatos wanted to do.
-One of these was a film about a girl trapped in an asylum while the other was an installation promoting a research facility that didn't exist.
+One of these was a film about a girl trapped in an asylum while the other was an installation promoting a non-existent research facility.
 Eventually Cosmatos realized that he could use both ideas in the same project.

 The presence of his parents haunts "every frame of this film", said the Rome-born filmmaker.
 His father was film director George P. Cosmatos (whose credits include Rambo: First Blood Part II and Cobra), deceased in April 2005, and his mother Swedish sculptor Birgitta Ljungberg-Cosmatos, who died in July 1997 after a lengthy battle with cancer.
 Unable to deal with his mother's death, Panos "drifted into a slow motion mode of self-destruction and binge drinking."
-When elder Cosmatos died, the grief he felt compounded.
+When his father died too, the grief he felt compounded.
 After that the aspiring writer/director started therapy and decided he wanted to make a film as part of the healing process.
 Cosmatos felt that his "filmmaking sensibility is a weird hybrid of both of them" – his father's "popcorn movies" and his mother's haunting, experimental art.